+Scottish Parliament Region: West of Scotland

+Case 200500893: Inverclyde Council

+Introduction

-- 1. On 22 June 2005 the Ombudsman received a complaint from Ms C about Inverclyde Council's (the Council) proposals to reorganise secondary education in the Inverclyde area. - 2.
-The complaints which I have investigated concerned: - (a) failure to follow 'best practice' guidelines in determining the proposed school mergers; and - (b) alleged poor quality of the consultation process. - 3.
-Following the investigation of all aspects of this complaint I came to the following conclusions: - (a) not upheld, see paragraph 8 and; - (b) not upheld, see paragraph 12.
+1. On 21 June 2005 the Ombudsman received a complaint from Ms C about

+Inverclyde Council's (the Council) proposals to reorganise secondary education in

+the Inverclyde area.

+2. The complaints which I have investigated concerned: (a) failure to follow 'best practice' guidelines in determining the proposed school mergers; (b) alleged poor quality of the consultation process; (c) alleged bias in relation to school catchment areas and number and timing of decants; and (d) failure to take other relevant factors into account, for example educational achievements, impact on travel arrangements and provision of facilities.
+3. Following the investigation of all aspects of this complaint I came to the following conclusions:

+(a) not upheld, see paragraph 8;

+(b) not upheld, see paragraph 12;

+(c) not upheld, see paragraph 15; and

+(d) not upheld, see paragraph 17.